Family History

 UMRA events.

 The UMRA Family History Interest Group started in October 2020.
-The idea is to learn how others have researched their family history and what they have done with the important pieces of their family history.
+The idea is to learn how others have researched their family history and what they have done with the important pieces of their family history — how they have preserved it, how they have shared it and how they use it.

 Please contact Lynn Anderson <[email protected]> or Craig Swan <[email protected]> to get on the email list for the FHIG.